Mewbi/Mewbi/i3/README.md

 ## Configuration

-In this configuration I'm using `kitty` terminal, because it have support for ligatures, but `alacritty` it's a good choice too (but without ligatures support).
+In this configuration I'm using `kitty` terminal, because it have support for ligatures, but `alacritty` is a good choice too (but without ligatures support).

-Instead of using `dmenu` the default menu search for `i3`, this configuration uses `rofi`.
+Instead of using `dmenu`, the default menu search for `i3`, this configuration uses `rofi`.

 Instead of using `i3blocks` or `i3status`, this configuration uses `bumblebee-status`.
-Some of used plugins might not works, usually because requires some python libs, just open the plugin files and check if you have the libs installed.
+Some of used plugins might not works, usually because requires some python lib.
+To fix it just open the plugin files and check if you have the libs installed.

 Move `config` files to your `.config` directory.